10 Tips for PGA Pros

 8) Show and tell 2 – If I could not stress pictures enough on your website in #7, I will echo those comments by instructing you to create an instragram account.
 Use this free advertising channel to showcase your course and the people who play it.

 9) Say thank you – Didn’t your mom always tell you to say thank you?
-After a round, say thanks for coming and offer a millennial and his friends a $10 coupon to come back to the course.
+After a round, say thanks for coming and offer a millennial and his or her friends a $10 coupon to come back to the course.
 If they enjoyed the round, they will really appreciate it.
 If the round was a poor experience, you can reverse this negative experience to a positive one.

 10) Offer clinics and lessons – As the National Golf Foundation states, there are 12MM millennial golfers who they call “lurkers” who have not played in the last 12 months, but are interested in learning or coming back to the game.
 This generation needs to be told where to go and what to do.
 Tom Ellis, a PGA Professional in Brookline uses small clinics and Get Golf Ready to grow his millennial business.

 I hope these tips help.
 As a PGA Professional, please feel free to utilize all the free resources Nextgengolf provides to help you grow your business for the millennial generation.
-We have created several guides (see below) that can help your course and staff.

 Please contact my team on twitter for ideas, questions, and suggestions @nextgolfer .